ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   **Default**: `[]` (empty)

+* <h3><code>:defines</code> ↳ <code>:test</code></h3>

+  This project configuration entry adds the specified items as symbols to compilation of C components in a test executable’s build.

+  Symbols may be represented in a simple YAML list or with a more sophisticated file matcher YAML key plus symbol list.
+Both are documented below.

+  Every C file that comprises a test executable build will be compiled with the symbols configured that match the test filename itself.

+  **Default**: `[]` (empty)

 * <h3><code>:defines</code> ↳ <code>:preprocess</code></h3>

-  This project configuration entry adds the specified items as symbols to any needed preprocessing of components in a test executable's build.
-(Preprocessing must be enabled, `:project` ↳ `:use_test_preprocessor`.)
+  This project configuration entry adds the specified items as symbols to any needed preprocessing of components in a test executable’s build.
+Preprocessing must be enabled for this matching to have any effect.
+(See `:project` ↳ `:use_test_preprocessor`.)

   Preprocessing here refers to handling macros, conditional includes, etc. in header files that are mocked and in complex test files before runners are generated from them.
+  (See more about the [Ceedling preprocessing](#ceedling-preprocessing-behavior-for-your-tests) feature.)

-  Symbols may be represented in a simple YAML list or with a more sophisticated file matcher YAML key plus symbol list.
+  Like the `:test` context, compilation symbols may be represented in a simple YAML list or with a more sophisticated file matcher YAML key plus symbol list.
 Both are documented below.

   _NOTE:_ Left unspecified, `:preprocess` symbols default to be identical to `:test` symbols.
 Override this behavior by adding `:defines` ↳ `:preprocess` symbols.
-If you want no additional symbols for preprocessing regardless of `test` symbols, simply specify an empty list `[]`.
+If you want no additional symbols for preprocessing regardless of `test` symbols, specify an empty list `[]` in your `:preprocess` matcher.

-  **Default**: `[]` (empty)

-* <h3><code>:defines</code> ↳ <code>:test</code></h3>

-  This project configuration entry adds the specified items as symbols to compilation of C components in a test executable's build.

-  Symbols may be represented in a simple YAML list or with a more sophisticated file matcher YAML key plus symbol list.
-Both are documented below.

-  **Default**: `[]` (empty)
+  **Default**: Identical to `:test` context unless specified

 * <h3><code>:defines</code> ↳ <code>:&lt;plugin context&gt;</code></h3>